cohitai/BLZ-2/README.md

 5. Push the Image to GCP Container repos.
 (Docker tag, docker push).
 Run with GKE using the file from deployments protoypes with "kubectl apply -f <Deployment file>"

-Else, run on a seperate VM with Docker run <image>.
+Else, run on a seperate VM with Docker RUN <image>.